Wilaak/Route2/README.md

 });
 ```

-### Parameter Constraints
+### Parameter Expressions

 You can enforce specific formats for your route parameters by using the `expression` named argument.
-This argument accepts an associative array where the keys represent parameter names, and the values can either be a regex pattern or a function.
+This argument accepts an associative array where the keys represent parameter names, and the values can either be a regex pattern or a closure.

-- **Regex**: Ensures the parameter matches the specified pattern.
+- **Regex**: A regex string ensures the parameter matches the specified pattern.
 If not the route will be skipped.
-- **Function**: The function should return `true` to allow the parameter, `false` to skip the route, or any other value to assign it directly to the parameter.
+- **Closure**: The closure should return `true` to allow the parameter, `false` to skip the route, or any other value to assign it directly to the parameter.

 ```php
 Route2::get('/user/{id}', function ($id) {